AiimiLtd/de-ai-onboarding/05 ArchitecturalPatterns/architecturalPatterns.md

 # **Common Architectural Patterns**

-Architectural design choices must be made based on the use case at hand.
+Architectural design choices must be made based on the use case at hand and intended data access patterns (also see dataModelling.md).
 However, some designs appear more than others.

 ## **Lake-based Architectures**